 Serve cinnamon rolls warm with hot tea, freshly brewed coffee, orange juice, or hot chocolate.
 On hungry mornings, plate the cinnamon rolls with sliced fruit, yogurt, and even scrambled eggs for a complete breakfast.

-If you’ve tried this homemade cinnamon rolls recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this Cinnamon Rolls recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Cinnamon Rolls